BATTLE OF THE ATLANTIC PARADE - Pacific Navy News

 BATTLE OF THE ATLANTIC PARADE

-Rear Admiral Art McDonald, Commander Maritime Forces Pacific, salutes the Battle of the Atlantic parade in front of the B.C.
+The Battle of the Atlantic Parade Colour Party marches past the Cenotaph in front of the B.C.
 Legislature, May 7.

 Filed Under: Featured